alwinpaul1/explainable-ai-quality-inspection/README.md

 - **Recommended Size**: 224x224 pixels or larger
 - **Color Channels**: RGB (3-channel)

+**Important Notes**:
+- The system references a `scripts/download_dataset.py` file for automatic dataset downloading, but this file is not present in the repository
+- When `--download-data` is used without the download script, the system will fall back to creating dummy datasets for testing
-**Note**: The system automatically creates dummy datasets for testing when real data isn't available.
-For production use, manually place your dataset under `data/` as shown above.
+- For production use, manually place your dataset under `data/` as shown above

 ## 🚀 Quick Start